Table of Contents

 But you don't want to wait to find out, right?

-Important: When your dog's belly has swelling or hardness, it may be in critical condition.
+When your dog's belly has swelling and seems as hard and tight as a drum, it may be nothing, or it may be in critical condition.

 Call the vet immediately to assess their symptoms properly.